-The name for the event, The Gathering, was inspired from a community center and performance space that Kamau Daaood help to organize back in the 1970s.
-For this Gathering Kamau Daaood led a select group to improvise live with him on his signature spoken word piece Language of Saxophones.
-Jesse Sharps brought in his epic composition Peyote Song III to pair with his other song Desert Fairy Princess.
-And Roberto Miranda led the group as an improvising conductor for his experimental piece, Agony in the Garden.
-Two PAPA standards were recorded that day as well, Warriors All by Horace Tapscott and Lately’s Solo.
+The name of the group, The Gathering, was inspired from a community center and performance space that Kamau Daáood help to organize back in the 1970s.
+For this “Gathering” Kamau led a select group to improvise live with him on his signature spoken word piece “Language of Saxophones.”
+Jesse Sharps brought in his epic composition “Peyote Song III” to pair with his other song “Desert Fairy Princess.”
+Roberto Miranda led the group as an improvising conductor for his experimental piece, “Agony in the Garden.”
+Two Pan Afrikan Peoples Arkestra standards were recorded that day as well, “Warriors All” by Horace Tapscott and “Lately’s Solo.”

-All of the songs were recorded live to 16 track Pro Tools and shot live on two digital cameras.
-On camera interviews with the participants were provided by Leimart Park artist and musician Bongo Rastaar.
+The entire event was shot live on two digital cameras.
+On camera interviews of the participants provided by Lemeirt Park artist Bongo RasStarr.
 Some excerpts can be seen on the video page and will be included in an upcoming documentary.